Predeclared in Source §3 Non-Det

 stream_reverse(xs) → {stream}

 Returns stream xs in reverse order.
-Iterative process; time: O(n), space: O(n), where n is the length of xs.
-The process is iterative, but consumes space O(n) because of the result stream.
+Iterative process.
+The process is iterative, but consumes space Omega(n) because of the result stream.
 Lazy?
 No: stream_reverse forces the exploration of the entire stream

 Parameters: